MaksSieve/yt-vacancy-test/results.md

 System is still crashing after reaching 20 rps but now do not utilize even 80% of CPU.
 That shows us that something else causes crashes.

+### Fourth iteration

+We could also use standart YouTrack instruments to import issues.
+I wrote a simple csv [generator](/youtrack-issue-csv-generator/), and the load this csv to YouTrack via google sheet

 ## Load testing

 1. Load